thingsboard/thingsboard.github.io/_includes/docs/user-guide/alarm-rules.md

 <b><font size="3">After importing</font></b>

-- If the imported rule was created for a different entity, you may need to update the **Target entity type** and select the correct profile or entity.
+If required, update the **target profile or entity**.
-- Verify that all arguments, telemetry keys, and attributes used by the rule exist in the current environment.
+Verify that all arguments, telemetry keys, and attributes used by the rule exist in the current environment and update them if necessary.

 <b><font size="3">Complete the import</font></b>